Nahal Oz attack: Casualties

 In total, 53 IDF soldiers were killed—31 armed and 22 noncombatants—and ten were taken captive.
 An estimated 71 Palestinian militants were also killed in the fighting.

 Among the dead were 16 female surveillance soldiers from Unit 414 of the Combat Intelligence Collection Corps.
 Their duty was to conduct reconnaissance on the border with Gaza as well as to operate the remote-controlled gun turrets stationed on the Iron Wall.
 Most soldiers at Nahal Oz were not provided a handgun or rifle to defend themselves, despite their military outpost being less than a kilometer from Gaza.
 These soldiers were easily defeated.
 The unarmed Unit 414 soldiers hid in a bomb shelter and almost all of them were killed or captured.
 Another 7 female observers from Unit 414 were captured and taken to Gaza.
 Of the latter, one was killed in captivity, one was rescued by an IDF raid a few weeks later, and five were released during the January 2025 Gaza war ceasefire after spending more than 470 days in captivity.

-In addition to the seven Unit 414 female observers, three tank crew, two of them dead, were also taken to Gaza.
+In addition to the seven Unit 414 female observers, three tank crew, two of them dead, were also taken to Gaza; they were returned in October 2025 as part of the Gaza peace plan.

 Parents of the 18 and 19-year-old girls from the unarmed surveillance unit felt that their daughters had been abandoned by the armed officers.

 “In the end, the ones who managed to escape the Emergency Operation Center were officers who left the girls behind.
 Since when do officers run away first?
 These are female soldiers without combat training and without weapons, and they ran away first and abandoned them.
 They were burned to death and it needs to be said.” - statement from the parents of Sgt.
 Roni Eshel, 19, an observation soldier who was killed on 7 October 2023.

 The surveillance buildings at Nahal Oz and their computer equipment were destroyed within the first hour of the invasion.